DiogoSoares3/Web-Scraping-and-ELT-Project/README.md

 - We can see that we have an `api` directory, where our FastAPI Api will be configured to return data from the golden layer for our aplications, such as the Telegram Alert Bot and the Streamlit app.

-- The `app` directory host the Streamlit App for data visualisation
+- The `app` directory host the Streamlit App for data visualization

 - The `dags` directory contains the Airflow DAGs that will be executed for running

 - The `datawarehouse` directory contains all of the project's business logic.
 It contains the sub-directory `datawarehouse/sources`, which contains all the Scrapy crawlers code.
-It also contains the sub-directory `datawarehouse/sources`, which contains all the Medallion Architecture, with the Bronze, Silver and Gold layers containing SQL scripts for the DBT execution.
+It also contains the sub-directory `datawarehouse/models`, which contains all the Medallion Architecture, with the Bronze, Silver and Gold layers containing SQL scripts for the DBT execution.

 - A `docker` directory for to help handling the Dockerfiles, requeirements.txt files and bash scripts to run in the project context.